pypi/warehouse/docs/api-reference/xml-rpc.rst

   strings.

 ``top_packages([number])``
-  Retrieve the sorted list of packages ranked by number of downloads.
+  Retrieve the sorted list of projects ranked by number of downloads.
   Optionally limit the list to the `number` given.

 ``updated_releases(since)``
-  Retrieve a list of package releases made since the given timestamp.
+  Retrieve a list of project releases made since the given timestamp.
 The releases will be listed in descending release date.

 ``changed_packages(since)``
-  Retrieve a list of package names where those packages have been changed since the given timestamp.
-The packages will be listed in descending date of most recent change.
+  Retrieve a list of project names where those projects have been changed since the given timestamp.
+The projects will be listed in descending date of most recent change.